 2020 is just over halfway through, and already we’ve seen global pandemic, widespread activism, and steadily eroding principles of democracy.
 There have also been reports of bubonic plague among squirrels in Colorado.
 Do with that what you will.
 In these trying times, history has been near at hand as we look for reasons, answers, solutions, and general inspiration.
 One thing I haven’t seen much, of however, is using history for laughter.

-As I recently read through Jonathan Phillips’ outstanding biography of the sultan Salah al-Din (soon to be reviewed here on Concerning History), I encountered a passage that made me giggle out loud uncontrollably, and immediately share it verbatim with Heather, Francis, my dad, brother, and anyone I could think of.
+As I recently read through Jonathan Phillips’ outstanding biography of the sultan Salah al-Din (reviewed here on Concerning History), I encountered a passage that made me giggle out loud uncontrollably, and immediately share it verbatim with Heather, Francis, my dad, my brother, and anyone I could think of.
 It was legitimately the funniest historical episode I’ve ever read, and I share it with you now.
 As Saladin doles out the treasures of the recently-deceased Fatimid caliph…

 “Less alluring perhaps was a drum used to treat the caliph’s colic, an instrument notorious for triggering an immediate fart from anyone who beat it.
 Ambushed by this percussive experience, a Kurdish warrior smashed the drum, not realising its potentially restorative powers.”